AnitaRezaee/weatherApp/README.md

 ## Description

-This weather application was created for the purpose of learning React framework.
+This project is a weather application that allows users to search for a city and country to see the forecast.

 ⚠️ ** I will be adding a feature to this application where a spotify playlist would be suggested to the user based on the forecast of the searched city.
 Stay tuned!